maxselfbot/shoot/README.md

 ### TYPE &help ON DISCORD TO SEE FEATURES OF YOU BOT...

-# This Project Is Made By: Harry Uchiha.
+# This Project Is Made By: shoots